FFA Centre of Excellence

-The FFA Centre of Excellence (formerly the Australian Institute of Sport Football Program) was a football talent identification and player development program run by Football Federation Australia (FFA) and was based at the Australian Institute of Sport, in Canberra.
-The Centre of Excellence ran this program for men: the program was one of the eight founding sports of the AIS in 1981.
+The FFA Centre of Excellence (formerly the Australian Institute of Sport Football Program) was a soccer talent identification and player development program run by Football Federation Australia (FFA) and was based at the Australian Institute of Sport, in Canberra.
+The Centre of Excellence ran this program for men.
+The program was one of the eight founding sports of the AIS in 1981.
 The FFA announced that the centre would close at the end of 2017.

 History

 The AIS soccer program was funded by the Australian Federal Government, through the Australian Sports Commission.
 In 2005–2006 this funding amounted to A$1,115,000.
 The format involved 20 students per year selected for an initial period of 12 months training and study, with the additional option of a second year.
 The men's program was residential, while the women's was training camp-based.
 Students were generally 15–17 years old when selected and required to have current, or pending, Australian citizenship.

 The original stated aim of the men's program was "To identify and develop players for the national under-20 youth team and to develop coaches through the Scholarship Coaching scheme".